Paper submission: May 31st, 2026

 Papers must be submitted through the EasyChair link: https://easychair.org/conferences/?conf=quatic2026

-At least three SEDES PC members will blind-review each submission, focusing on the quality, maturity, and clarity of the ongoing research work, both in terms of scope delimitation and problem relevance, adequacy of the adopted methodology, results significance and their validation, technical writing style, etc. Accepted papers are expected to submit a camera-ready version of the paper that takes into account the comments and suggestions provided by the reviewers.
+At least three SEDES PC members will review each submission, focusing on the quality, maturity, and clarity of the ongoing research work, both in terms of scope delimitation and problem relevance, adequacy of the adopted methodology, results significance and their validation, technical writing style, etc. Accepted papers are expected to submit a camera-ready version of the paper that takes into account the comments and suggestions provided by the reviewers.

 Accepted papers will be published in QUATIC 2026 proceedings, and indexed in DBLP, Google Scholar, EI-Compendex, SCImago, and Scopus.